Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 And o’ course, part of the whole reason he loved her so much was ‘cuz they could *talk* after, too.
 Get taken seriously. *Think* together.

-“Well...that was...passionate!”
+"Well...that was...passionate!"
 She chittered wearily, and winced a bit.
-“I’m gonna…” she made to detangle herself, and thought better of it. *“Ow.* Maybe...later.”
+"I’m gonna…" she made to detangle herself, and thought better of it. *"Ow.* Maybe...later."

 Daar chittered apologetically and snuffled the top of her headfur.
-“Mebbe I was a bit overexcited.”
+"Mebbe I was a bit overexcited."

 Naydi chittered too, with a happy groan of love-pain.
-“Oh, I’ll recover eventually...Something bothering you?”
+"Oh, I’ll recover eventually...Something bothering you?"

-“Lil’ bit.”
+"Lil’ bit."
 He half-rolled over and reached out to hook the water bottle over with his claw.
 She always wanted water afterwards.
-“Met the OmoAru today.”
+"Met the OmoAru today."

-“Wow!”
+"Wow!"
 She lit up like a cub hearing some exciting news.
-“What were they like?!”
+"What were they like?!"

-“...Alien.
-There’s more.”
+"...Alien.
+There’s more."
 Daar unloaded on her.
 Told her his observations, his worries about what they might mean.
 Some of his personal fears too, but she knew those well by then.

 The enthusiasm and excitement drained out of her as he spoke, until by the time he ran out of things to say, her ears had drooped thoughtfully down to either side of her head.

-“Well...that’s nothing we haven’t considered before.”
+"Well...that’s nothing we haven’t considered before."

-“No.”
+"No."

-“So then, what’s your concern?
+"So then, what’s your concern?
 I *know* you, Bumpkin.
-You’re not one to fret easily…”
+You’re not one to fret easily…"

-“We’ve got a new and possibly very powerful player in the game, whose motives we don’t unnerstand, and I think mebbe they know something ‘bout me that none o’ us do.”
+"We’ve got a new and possibly very powerful player in the game, whose motives we don’t unnerstand, and I think mebbe they know something ‘bout me that none o’ us do."

-“And?”
+"And?"

-“...What do you mean, ‘And?’”
+"...What do you mean, ‘And?’"

-“Why does that last part matter? *Daar.”* She snuggled up to him, and nuzzled in his chest ruff exactly how he liked.
-“You’ve been poked and prodded and studied more than any of us.
+"Why does that last part matter? *Daar."* She snuggled up to him, and nuzzled in his chest ruff exactly how he liked.
+"You’ve been poked and prodded and studied more than any of us.
 You are as gaoian as anyone.
 More, even.
 You embody us because you’re *better* than us, completely.
-And you are *ours.* You worked hard for it all, so why worry about the rest?”
+And you are *ours.* You worked hard for it all, so why worry about the rest?"

-“‘Cuz what if *they* experiment on our people too?”
+"‘Cuz what if *they* experiment on our people too?"

-She nipped at his nose. *“Bumpkin.* Ancient powers may or may not have done a great many things to our people.
+She nipped at his nose. *"Bumpkin.* Ancient powers may or may not have done a great many things to our people.
 Maybe they had a special interest in you.
 Probably not I think, and you’re not giving yourself enough credit.
 Maybe we’ll never know.
 They’re certainly not in control of us any longer, so in the end it doesn’t *matter,* dear.
-So...use that to your advantage.”
+So...use that to your advantage."

-“...Y’know, this is why ‘yer really the brains o’ the operation.”
+"...Y’know, this is why ‘yer really the brains o’ the operation."

-“Oh, hush!”
+"Oh, hush!"
 Naydi chittered in the most *delightful* way and nipped at his nose.
-“I was never much of a scholar, and I can’t claim I maxed out my standardized testing, like you...”
+"I was never much of a scholar, and I can’t claim I maxed out my standardized testing, like you..."

-“Pff.
+"Pff.
 It’s more’n tests make someone smart.
 An’ it don’t seem to fuckin’ matter much, huh?
-‘Yer way more wiser I think.”
+‘Yer way more wiser I think."

-“Of course!”
+"Of course!"
 Naydi chittered.
-“But in all seriousness, *use it.* You are the *Great Father.* So, go be *great,* and don’t worry about what the old ones think.
+"But in all seriousness, *use it.* You are the *Great Father.* So, go be *great,* and don’t worry about what the old ones think.
 You are your own man.
 No other being in the galaxy is as free as you, or wields such power, and none but you have the character and will to do anything helpful with that kind of power in the first place.
 The whole of the Gao and all that we have are yours.
 We belong to you, belong willingly, and we *believe* in you.
 You know this, but if you need proof?
 Go on a walkabout with the Clanless.
 It’s been a while.
-And then, once you’ve got your confidence restored…”
+And then, once you’ve got your confidence restored…"

 Daar sighed happily at that.
-“I ain’t *never* lost my confidence, Naydi.
-You ain’t never let me.”
+"I ain’t *never* lost my confidence, Naydi.
+You ain’t never let me."
 He pulled her into a fierce snuggle, and wrapped his arms and legs around her as tightly as he safely could.
 She was so small and *precious* in his grasp…

-“By the *gods* I love you.”
+"By the *gods* I love you."

-“Hmm…” Her tone *changed* then, in the electric way that no male could ever fail to notice.
-“Still.”
+"Hmm…" Her tone *changed* then, in the electric way that no male could ever fail to notice.
+"Still."
 She squirmed in his grasp and flipped over, now facing him face-to-face.
-“That’s one of our ancient duties, you know.
-Encouraging the males.”
+"That’s one of our ancient duties, you know.
+Encouraging the males."

 Daar felt his tail wagging.
-“Oh?
-Is it, now?”
+"Oh?
+Is it, now?"

-“Oh, absolutely,” she purred, then snuffled along the heavy cords of his neck.
+"Oh, absolutely," she purred, then snuffled along the heavy cords of his neck.
 He grumbled happily and felt his entire body tensing up *tight* for her inspection. *Nothin’* got the blood goin’ more than an approvin’ female, and there weren’t *no* woman he wanted approval from more than his Naydi.
 Her nose moved down to snuffle at his chest, which he reflexively puffed out as big and hard as he could manage…

 Naydi was a *wicked* woman when she wanted to be.
 She put claws and teeth to good use, and before long Daar was *helplessly* under her spell…

 She showed mercy, eventually.
 It took Daar a while to catch his breath.

-“Gods…*balls!* Just…”
+"Gods…*balls!* Just…"

 Daar didn’t have his words just then.
 Naydi did, though.

-“See?
-We know our power…”
+"See?
+We know our power…"

 Her soft ‘lil paws snaked *achingly* slow across his body, teasin’ him so *wunnerfully* all the way down until...

 ...Well, one of the great hazards of his life was being *interrupted.* Between how many things demanded his attention, and how little real opportunity he had to enjoy himself, it was bound to happen.

 Didn’t make it any less unpleasant.
 And the chirping of his phone was the tone set for priority calls.
 With a resigned growl, he reached over and grabbed it.
-“Yeah?”
+"Yeah?"

-*“My Father, one of the libraries on Mordor has been destroyed...”*
+*"My Father, one of the libraries on Mordor has been destroyed..."*

 ___